SEO Guide

 Check your robots.txt after site migrations, redesigns, or CMS updates.
 Automated changes can overwrite your custom rules.

-Managing robots.txt manually works for simple sites, but as your site grows, it becomes easy to miss misconfigurations.
+Managing robots.txt manually works for simple sites, but as your site grows, misconfigurations become easy to miss.
 Automated auditing catches problems before they hurt your rankings.

 Frequently Asked Questions